eu-digital-identity-wallet/av-doc-technical-specification/docs/architecture-and-technical-specifications.md

   Verification App installed on the User's device that belongs to and is controlled by a User.
 - **Age Verification App Provider**: Providers of age verification apps are Member States or organisations making the age verification app available for end users.
 Currently, any mobile application provider would be allowed to provide an age verification app and receive and present Proof of Age attestations in accordance with the requirements contained in this document.
 Providers of the age verification apps will be responsible for ensuring compliance of their apps with the requirements defined for the age verification solution.
 - **Age Verification Solution**: A combination of software, hardware, services, settings, and configurations
-- **Proof of age verifier, Relying Party**: Natural or legal person that rely on the Age Verification application to verify the user condition of being over certain age.
+- **Relying Party**: Natural or legal person that relies on the Age Verification application to verify the user condition of being over certain age.
 A Relying Party requests and validates the proof of age attestation presented by the Age Verification app instance, ensuring it is authentic and meets the necessary criteria.
+  - **Third Party Data Sources**: A trusted private data source is a non-governmental, commercially operated entity that maintains accurate and verifiable user information, which can be leveraged for age verification purposes (e.g. bank, mobile network operators, utility provider).
-- **Trust Provider**: Operator of an entity or mechanism responsible for maintaining a trusted list (whitelist) of all legally authorized attestation issuers.
-This ensures that verifiers and users can validate the legitimacy and authorization of entities participating in the ecosystem.
+- **Trust Provider**: Operator of an entity or mechanism responsible for maintaining a trusted list (whitelist) of all legally authorized Attestation Providers.
+This ensures that Relying Parties and Users can validate the legitimacy and authorization of entities participating in the ecosystem

 ### 4.2.1 Interaction Overview